 Handelsbanken PSD2 APIs

-Our PSD2 APIs enable easy integration and accessibility so Third Party Providers can reach accounts in our supported countries.
+Our PSD2 APIs enable easy integration and accessibility so Third Party Providers can provide innovative financial apps to our mutual customers.

 PSD2 in brief

-The second EU Payment Services Directive (EU 2015/2366), PSD2, regulate payment services and payment service providers throughout the European Union and European Economic Area.
-The Directive's purpose was to increase competition and participation in the payments industry, strengthen consumer protection and clarify the rights and obligations for payment providers.
+The second EU Payment Services Directive (EU 2015/2366), PSD2, regulates payment services and payment service providers throughout the European Union and European Economic Area.
+The Directive's purpose is to increase competition and participation in the payments industry, strengthen consumer protection and clarify the rights and obligations for payment providers.

 The main objectives of the regulation are:

-• a more integrated and efficient European market for payments.
+• have a more integrated and efficient European market for payments

 • to increase security for online payments and access to accounts within the EU and EEA to strengthen consumer protection.